How Mobile CMMS Adoption Can Boost Maintenance Management

 Software-as-a-Service (SaaS) models are favoured by many businesses because these are maintained and updated by the vendor.
 A SaaS model eliminates the need for expensive IT infrastructure and a team of IT professionals to keep the system up and running.

-4 Benefits of Mobile CMMS
+Key Benefits of Using Mobile CMMS Tools

-The transition from traditional CMMS software to mobile CMMS offers many benefits for a business.
+The transition from traditional CMMS Software to mobile CMMS offers many benefits for a business.
 As a result, a robust mobile CMMS solution can help asset managers and technicians do their jobs more effectively.

-1. Portability Enables Access from any Location
+Portability Enables Access From Any Location

 Asset managers and technicians can access the system when out in the field, at different premises, or on the go.

 Increases Efficiency in the Workplace

-Mobile CMMS speeds up the process of maintenance management, as work orders and maintenance requests can be logged and responded to instantly, via the system.
+Mobile CMMS speeds up the process of maintenance management, as work orders and maintenance requests can be logged and responded to instantly.
 As a result, paper documentation is not required.

 It can also improve time management in the workplace, with employees not needing to access a physical office workstation to collect asset data.

 Helps Improve Accuracy of Data

-4. Packed Full of Smart and Effective Tools
+Packed Full of Smart and Effective Tools

-Features Found in Mobile CMMS
+Essential Features Found in Mobile Maintenance Management Solutions

 If maintenance teams work across different premises or are regularly away from the workplace, a mobile CMMS solution could benefit your business in many ways.

-- Mobile CMMS can allow employees to log in and access all asset data from anywhere, at any time.
+- Mobile CMMS can allow employees to log in and access all asset data from anywhere, at any time

-- Cloud-based apps allow technicians to respond to requests and then quickly move onto the next job, without having to divert back to the workplace.
+- Cloud-based apps allow technicians to respond to requests and then quickly move onto the next job, without having to divert back to the workplace

-- Having a mobile CMMS solution can also reduce manual error rates, as information is kept digitally and many processes are automated.
+- Having a mobile CMMS solution can also reduce manual error rates, as information is kept digitally and many processes are automated

-- Technicians can make use of the hardware on their devices to add detailed information to work orders, such as damage reports that include photos and video footage.
+- Technicians can make use of the hardware on their devices to add detailed information to work orders, such as damage reports that include photos and video footage